A heap of bones on the ground – Yassine Salihine and Noam Toran on post-apocalyptic imaginaries

 Y.S.

-Moreover, just being able to imagine hell or the apocalypse is a form of privilege, because it means you are not already living in it[6].
+Also to be able to imagine hell or apocalypse is a kind of privilege.
+It means that you are not already living it.
+[6].

 — Why are they there?

-— Disrespect, bad attitude, refusal to obey authority.
+— Lack of respect, wrong attitude, failure to obey authority.

 — Lectures?